 ‘Rural and Urban Partnerships’ is initially designed to focus on Year 5-8 students and their teachers.

-It will be expected that these partnerships will provide students and teachers with a range of education opportunities and experiences, some of which could include:
+It is expected that these partnerships will provide students and teachers with a range of education opportunities and experiences, some of which could include:

 - Students will be placed in a classroom according to age level